Troubleshooting a Unidrive with Hardware Fault Trip Codes

 large option module is removed while the drive is powered up.The drive should be powered down, the module re-fitted correctly and the power reapplied to clear the trip

 This article from Control Engineering offers a great preview of the future of manufacturing with PLCs.
-Ethernet connections allow for real time data collection, which introduces great networking potential between workers and the machines.
+Ethernet connections allow for real-time data collection, which introduces great networking potential between workers and the machines.
 Because PLCs can be programmed to make decisions based on input variables, we can automate more tasks but still be confident that process variables are under control.
-The development and innovation of I/O Modules creates the backbone of the networking configuration.
+The development and innovation of Modicon Quantum I/O Modules create the backbone of the PLC networking configuration.

 Another exciting revelation in the article: